spaansba/ForesightJS/packages/js.foresight/README.md

 ## Integrations

 Since ForesightJS is framework agnostic, it can be integrated with any JavaScript framework.
-While I haven't yet built [integrations](https://foresightjs.com/docs/integrations) for every framework, ready-to-use implementations for [Next.js](https://foresightjs.com/docs/integrations/react/nextjs) and [React Router](https://foresightjs.com/docs/integrations/react/react-router) are already available.
+While I haven't yet built integrations for every framework, ready-to-use implementations for [Next.js](https://foresightjs.com/docs/integrations/react/nextjs) and [React Router](https://foresightjs.com/docs/integrations/react/react-router) are already available.
 Sharing integrations for other frameworks/packages is highly appreciated!

 ## Configuration

-ForesightJS can be used bare-bones but also can be configured.
-For all configuration possibilities you can reference the [docs](https://foresightjs.com/docs/getting_started/config).
+ForesightJS works out of the box with no setup required, but it can be configured both [globally](https://foresightjs.com/docs/configuration/global-settings) and per [element](https://foresightjs.com/docs/configuration/element-settings) if needed.

 ## Development Tools

-ForesightJS has dedicated [Development Tools](https://github.com/spaansba/ForesightJS-DevTools) created with [Foresight Events](https://foresightjs.com/docs/getting_started/events) that help you understand and tune how foresight is working in your application.
+ForesightJS has dedicated [Development Tools](https://github.com/spaansba/ForesightJS-DevTools) created with [Foresight Events](https://foresightjs.com/docs/events) that help you understand and tune how foresight is working in your application.
 This standalone development package provides real-time visualization of mouse trajectory predictions, element bounds, and callback execution.

 ```bash
 pnpm add js.foresight-devtools
 ```

-See the [development tools documentation](https://foresightjs.com/docs/getting_started/debug) for more details.
+See the [development tools documentation](https://foresightjs.com/docs/debugging/devtools) for more details.

 ## Prediction Strategies

 ForesightJS uses different prediction strategies depending on the device type:

-**Desktop/Keyboard Users**: Mouse trajectory prediction, keyboard navigation tracking, and scroll-based prefetching
+**Desktop/Keyboard Users**: Mouse trajectory prediction, keyboard navigation tracking, and scroll-based prefetching.
+[Read more](https://foresightjs.com/docs/getting-started/what-is-foresightjs#keyboardmouse-users)

-**Mobile Devices**: Viewport enter detection and touch start events (configurable via [`touchDeviceStrategy`](https://foresightjs.com/docs/getting_started/config#touch-device-strategy-v330))
+**Mobile Devices**: Viewport enter detection and touch start events (configurable via [`touchDeviceStrategy`]).
+[Read more](https://foresightjs.com/docs/getting-started/what-is-foresightjs#touch-devices-v330)

-## How Does ForesightJS Work?

-For a detailed technical explanation of its prediction algorithms and internal architecture, see the **[Behind the Scenes documentation](https://foresightjs.com/docs/Behind_the_Scenes)**.

 ## Providing Context to AI Tools